 No, artificial sweeteners do not increase blood sugar levels in the short-term.
 Therefore, having diabetes doesn’t mean we should avoid consuming diet coke all the time.
 However, according to research, it may cause some changes in the gut bacteria.

 As the research claims, mice who consumed artificial sweeteners for eleven weeks, had some negative changes in the gut bacteria which increased their blood sugar levels.

 But, the researchers were able to completely reverse these negative effects and return the gut bacteria as it should be.
 However, it is important to point out that these results have not been replicated or tested on humans.

 Therefore, more studies are necessary.
-But, there is one observational study which might help reveal the link between the changes to the gut bacteria and aspartame in the body.
+But, there is one observational study that might help reveal the link between the changes to the gut bacteria and aspartame in the body.
 As a result, how artificial sweeteners may affect humans in the long-term is still unknown.

 Research on insulin levels and artificial sweeteners show mixed results.
 The effects may vary based on the type of artificial sweetener a person is consuming.
 Therefore, the evidence is inconclusive.
 It solely depends on the individual and how their body may react to the sweeteners.

 If used in the short-term, these sweeteners are safe for diabetics.
 However, it is important to point out that the effects of long-term consumption are still unknown.

 Therefore, artificial sweeteners are safe, since they can’t raise their blood sugar levels.
 So, they are a better and safer alternative to sugar.